FortinetCloudCSE/k8s-101-workshop/content/03_participanttasks/03_01_k8sinstall/_index.md

 Best For: Kubernetes contributors, developers working on CI/CD pipelines, and testing Kubernetes configurations.

 - OrbStack Kubernetes:
-Best for: development and testing on **MacOS desktop with Apple Silicon or intel chipset** , it eliminates the complexity of setting up and managing full-fledged Kubernetes clusters.
+Best for: development and testing on MacOS desktop with Apple Silicon or intel chipset, it eliminates the complexity of setting up and managing full-fledged Kubernetes clusters.

 ### For Production Deployment